 A Strong Foundation

-In this photo you can see the first step of laying
+In this photo you can see the first step of laying out the foundation.
+We staked out where the deck would go using stakes and masonry string. |

 Lowe's and other home improvement stores are promoting the new floater concrete post holders.
 The benefit is that you don't have to dig holes, mix concrete, set the posts in concrete and then wait for it to all dry.
 But Dad decided not to go that route.
 He was concerned about how solid the foundation would be if the posts aren't securely set in the ground.
 So, we dug holes and mixed concrete!
 Unfortunately the soil around the house is really rocky.
 So, we altered our plans a little.

-and fill in the post holes for the deck.
+Spencer and Burns helped mix cement and fill in the post holes for the deck. |

 Our plan alteration was to build a ledge attached to the porch instead of using posts to support the deck near the house.
 We still used posts to support the rest of the deck.